sarcars/FinalProject/README.md

 # Machine Learning Model
 The provisional learning model we ran allowed us to break down the ouptuts to help us with our predictions.

+# Communication
+OUr team has made great use of slack to send messages back and forth with any questions or if we need to setup zoom meetings.
+We have been meeting almost every night, that we dont have class, via zoom.
+This allows us to work more collabortively when we can see each other and if something comes up we can address it right away.
+Each member then submits their work to their branch and then branches are merged to the main project page.